Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Audio Processing

 \section{Audio Processing}

-This work is based on the previous works of Schuler, Grill et al. \cite{ullrich2014boundary}, \cite{grill2015music}, who explain the procedure of how to obtain the SSLMs from MFCCs features.
-We will extend these works by calculating the SSLMs from chroma features and applying also the euclidean distance in order to give a comparison and provide the best-performing input to the NN model.
+This work is based on the previous works of Schuler, Grill et al. \cite{ullrich2014boundary}, \cite{grill2015music} who propose a pre-proscessing method to obtain the SSLMs from MFCCs features.
+We will extend these works by calculating the SSLMs from chroma features and applying also the Euclidean distance that has not been considered in preliminary studies, to compute the SSLMs in order to give a comparison and find the best-performing input to the NN model.